-You can add up all these costs and factor them into your settlement for reimbursement.
-In addition, you can also receive compensation for any future medical costs down the line.
+You can add all these costs and factor them into your settlement for reimbursement.
+In addition, your lawyer can help you receive compensation for any future medical costs down the line.

-The amount of time, effort, and dedication that goes into caring for a child with Erb’s palsy often gets severely underestimated.
-You may have to work significantly fewer hours to tend to the needs of your child.
-In this case, whatever lost pay you have incurred can get compensated by the insurance company.
+The amount of time, effort, and dedication that goes into caring for a child with Erb’s palsy gets often underestimated.
+You may have to work significantly fewer hours to tend to your child’s needs.
+In this case, the insurance company can compensate whatever lost pay you have incurred.

 Pain and Suffering

-A life with Erb’s palsy is difficult.
-The pain, suffering, and emotional damages of living day to day can be taxing both financially, physically, and mentally.
-While money can’t fix everything, it can help you and your baby live an easier life without having to worry about making ends meet.
+Living with Erb’s palsy is difficult since it can affect cognitive developmental disabilities.
+And the pain and suffering of living day to day can be taxing financially, physically, and mentally.
+While money can’t fix everything, it can help you and your baby live an easier life without worrying about making ends meet.
 We hope that the money you receive will allow you to move forward.

-The insurance company is more than likely going to try and reach out to you with a fast settlement offer.
-While it may seem tempting, don’t accept it until you speak with an experienced Erb’s palsy lawyer first.
+The insurance company will likely contact you with a fast settlement offer.
+While it may seem tempting, don’t accept it until you speak with an experienced birth injury lawyer first.
 Remember, insurance companies are businesses.
 Their interests lie in protecting themselves, not paying you compensation.
 So don’t end up settling for less.

 Statute of Limitations for Erb’s Palsy Claims in Georgia